Tom Laurich: International representative rowing

 Laurich's first Australian representative selection came in 1998 as a sculler.
 He rowed to a bronze medal in the single scull at the World Junior Rowing Championships in Linz, Austria.
 He rowed in Australian sculling boats at the next three years' World Rowing U23 Championships – at Hamburg in 1999 in a quad scull, in Copenhagen 2000 in a single scull and in Linz 2001 again in the quad scull.
 In 2001 he also competed in the quad at the World Rowing Cup IV.

 Laurich then shifted to sweep rowing.
 At the 2002 World Rowing Championships in Seville he rowed in a coxed four and with Robert Jahrling and Michael Toon he was in the coxed pair which won the Australian men's team their only medal – a bronze – in Seville.

 Laurich represented Australia at the Athens 2004 Summer Olympics in the men's coxless four.
 With Jahrling, David Dennis, and David McGowan, he recorded a time of 6.13.06 in the final, rowing to a fourth-place finish.

 From 2006 Laurich secured a seat in the Australian men's eight.
 He raced at two World Rowing Cups in Europe each year in 2006 and 2007 and both years at the World Championships.
 The eight placed fourth at Eton Dorney 2006 and at Munich 2007 they failed to make the A final and finished in overall eighth place.
 Coming into the 2008 Olympic year, Laurich held his place in the four set of the eight.
 At the 2008 Beijing Olympics that crew finished last in their heat, fought through a repechage to make the Olympic final and finished in sixth place.
 It was Laurich's final representative appearance.

 Post competitive rowing

 Since 2011 he has been an elite development rowing coach at Mosman and for Australian representative squads.
 He coached the Australian men's coxless four to medal winning performances at successive world championships - silver in 2013 and bronze in 2014.

+Following his time at Mosman Tom worked at the VIS before making the move to Sydney University Boat Club in 2019 also as an elite development coach.
+His success was affirmed through his appointment as head coach in 2025.